-Norovirus is the leading cause of vomiting and diarrhea from acute gastroenteritis among people of all ages in the United States.
+Norovirus is the leading cause of acute gastroenteritis symptoms, such as vomiting and diarrhea, among people of all ages in the United States.
 Each year, on average, norovirus causes 19 to 21 million cases of acute gastroenteritis and contributes to 56,000 to 71,000 hospitalizations and 570 to 800 deaths, mostly among young children and older adults.
 Typical symptoms include dehydration, vomiting, diarrhea with abdominal cramps, and nausea.
 In a study by the CDC and Johns Hopkins University, published in 2016, the global economic impact of norovirus disease was estimated at \$60 billion, \$34 billion of which occurred in high income countries including the United States, Europe and Japan.
 An update by the lead authors estimated the burden in the U.S. alone to be \$10.5 billion in 2018.
 Virtually all norovirus disease is caused by norovirus GI and GII genotypes, and we are developing a bivalent vaccine designed to protect against both.
-We anticipate the vaccine will be an annual, one-time administration ahead of the winter season when norovirus incidence is at its peak, like the influenza season.
+We anticipate that, if approved, the vaccine will be an annual, one-time administration ahead of the winter season when norovirus incidence is at its peak, similar to the influenza season.

 Clinical Trial Update.
-In 2019, we completed the active phase of a Phase 1 clinical trial with our bivalent oral tablet vaccine for the GI.1 and GII.4 norovirus strains.
-Both the oral norovirus GI.1 and GII.4 vaccines had no SAEs reported.
-Most solicited and unsolicited AEs were mild in severity, and there were no significant differences observed between the vaccine and placebo treatment groups.
+In 2019, we completed the active phase of a Phase 1b clinical trial with our bivalent oral tablet vaccines for the GI.1 and GII.4 norovirus strains.
+Both the oral norovirus GI.1 and GII.4 vaccines were well tolerated with no serious adverse events reported.
+Most solicited and unsolicited adverse events were mild in severity, and there were no significant differences observed between the vaccine and placebo treatment groups.

-Vaxart's bivalent vaccine demonstrated robust immunogenicity in Phase 1 testing, with an IgA ASC response rate of 78% for the GI.1 strain and 93% for the GII.4 strain for the bivalent cohort of the study, and 86% and 90%, respectively, for the two monovalent cohorts of the study.
-There was no interference observed in the bivalent arm of the study.
+Importantly, Vaxart's bivalent vaccine (GI.1 and GII.4 co-administered) demonstrated robust immunogenicity, with an IgA ASC response rate of 78% for the GI.1 strain and 93% for the GII.4 strain for the bivalent cohort of the study, when compared to 86% and 90%, respectively, for the two monovalent cohorts of the study.
+These results indicate that co-administration of the two vaccines, the intended approach for proceeding into phase 2 and 3 trials, shows no cross-interference, or reduction from the response observed with individual (monovalent) vaccine delivery.